 - other inappropriate financial dealings with clients

 Note that a mistake or oversight is not misconduct.
-In the unlikely situation that you have a complaint, RJO Canada encourages you to follow the steps outlined here.
+In the unlikely situation that you have a complaint, RJOC encourages you to follow the steps outlined here.

-In many instances complaints may be simple misunderstandings and may be resolved quickly, over the telephone or in person.
+In many instances, complaints may be simple misunderstandings and may be resolved quickly and over the telephone or in person.
 As a first step, please contact your Account Executive if you have questions or concerns about a particular issue.

 Step 2 – Send us your complaint in writing